JeromeDane/front-end-code-challenge/README.md

 I would love to implement user accounts with personalization and a hotel short list.
-Users could add hotels by clicking on a small, circular "+" icon in the top left of hotel preview cards, allowing them to retain and compare a short list of the hotels that best suit their needs.
+Users could add hotels by clicking on a small, circular "+" icon in the top left of hotel preview cards, allowing them to retain and compare hotels that best suit their needs.

 I am always looking to improve, so please don't hesitate to